vacp2p/rfc/content/docs/rfcs/67/README.md

 The messages that have the `WakuMessage.Ephemeral` flag set to true will not be stored.

-The Status client SHOULD provide a method to prune the database of older records to save storage.
+The Status client MAY provide a method to prune the database of older records to save storage.

 ## 3. `FILTER`